 Many companies want to hide their failures.
 At BKT, we have learned through years of experience that failure can be the catalyst for growth and improvement, and we have grown to befriend failure as a teacher for lessons we otherwise could not have learned.

-For these reasons, we want to share some of our failure to success stories with you.
+This is why we want to share some of our failure to success stories with you.

 Biogas Plant MTI, The Netherlands